Yousei-fi/hppry-timber-theme/README.md

   docker compose up -d --build
   ```

+- Do **not** bind-mount the theme over `wp-content/themes/hpp-timber` in production—it's already baked into the image and the mount can block WordPress from copying its core files.
+For local overrides, create a `docker-compose.override.yml` instead.

 - After WordPress responds successfully over plain HTTP, retrigger Let's Encrypt (e.g. by restarting Traefik or Coolify's proxy) so HTTPS can be reissued.

 ## Deployment (Coolify)